Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Constructing a basis for sGMRES

 \subsection{The Chebyshev recurrence}

-In some settings, we may wish to avoid the orthogonalization steps entirely because they involve expensive inner products between basis vectors.
+In some settings, we may wish to avoid the orthogonalization steps entirely because they involve operations on high-dimensional basis vectors.
 We can achieve this goal by using other polynomial recurrences to construct a Krylov subspace basis.
 This idea is attributed to Joubert \& Carey~\cite{JC91:Parallelizable-Restarted}.

 For simplicity, suppose that the spectrum of $\mtx{A}$ is contained in the axis-aligned rectangle $[c \pm \delta_x, \pm \delta_y]$, and set $\varrho = \max\{\delta_x, \delta_y\}$.
 Then we can assemble a shifted-and-scaled Chebyshev basis $\mtx{B} \in \CC^{n\times p}$ via the following recurrence~\cite{Man77:Tchebychev-Iteration,JC91:Parallelizable-Restarted}.
 Let $\vct{b}_1 = \vct{r}/\norm{\vct{r}}_2$ and $\vct{b}_2 = (2\varrho)^{-1} (\mtx{A} - c \Id) \vct{b}_1$.
 Then